 Is NINJA Monthly like a financing plan?

 No – not at all.
 This is more like a ‘budgeting' plan or a ‘so your family doesn't have to skip summer vacation because you bought study materials plan.'
 With a financing plan – you're paying a large lump sum, but it's broken into monthly payments.
-With NINJA Monthly – there is no “lump sum” … it's simply a monthly fee that you can cancel at any time for any reason without any further financial impact whatsoever.
+With NINJA Monthly – there is no “lump sum” … it's simply a monthly fee you can cancel at any time without any further financial impact whatsoever.
 You can walk away at any time (for any reason).

 What's my commitment with NINJA CPA Monthly?